BY AZMAT KHAN

 In a number of cases, compelling allegations were dismissed because the claim’s details did not precisely match the imagery.

-For example, when Airwars — the leading source of civilian casualty allegations referred to the military — reported that had killed dozens of civilian rescuers, the allegation was rejected because of “discrepancies in eyewitness accounts.”
+For example, when Airwars — the leading source of civilian casualty allegations referred to the military — reported that a strike in East Mosul in April 2015 had killed dozens of civilian rescuers, the allegation was rejected because of “discrepancies in eyewitness accounts.”
 Despite accurately testifying that three bombs had struck an electric substation, a witness said the third had come a quarter-hour after the second and had not exploded; the document described that as “inconsistent” with the military’s imagery and strike report.
 (The allegation was later deemed credible after The Times visited the site and told the military that at least 18 civilians had been killed and more than a dozen wounded.)

 Even when allegations were deemed credible, the military often undercounted the toll because victims, unseen by the overhead camera before the strike, remained invisible in the aftermath.
 Case in point: the 2016 Ramadan bombing near Mosul University that killed five civilians and wounded four.
 The military reported injuries to two civilians who had been in the pre-strike footage.